KhronosGroup/glTF/specification/README.md

     },
 ```

+<mark>*Todo:conformance - what if author supplies both matrix and TRS?
+Which wins?
+Undefined?*</mark>

 <a name="accessing-binary-data"></a>
 ## Accessing Binary Data

 ### Buffers and Buffer Views

-A *buffer* is data stored as binary blobs in a file.
+A *buffer* is data stored as a binary blob in a file.
 The buffer can contain a combination of geometry, animation, and skins.
-Buffer data is little endian.

 Binary blobs allow efficient creation of GL buffers and
 textures since they require no additional parsing, except perhaps decompression.
 An asset can have any number of buffer files for flexibility for a wide array of applications.